huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 git clone https://huggingface.co/runwayml/stable-diffusion-v1-5
 ```

-This creates a local folder, `./stable-diffusion-v1-5`, on your disk and you can pass its path to [`~DiffusionPipeline.from_pretrained`].
+This creates a local folder, ./stable-diffusion-v1-5, on your disk and you should pass its path to [`~DiffusionPipeline.from_pretrained`].

 ```python
 from diffusers import DiffusionPipeline